 Our corporate headquarters is located in Menlo Park, California and acts as the main operational facility for our vehicle engineering, software engineering and business units.
-The lease agreement, as amended, for our corporate headquarters provides for an annual base rent of \$558,820 through February 2023 and \$289,189 for the remainder of the term of the lease which expires in August 2023.
+We lease our corporate headquarters which contains approximately 16,400 square feet.
 We believe that our office space is adequate for our current needs and, should we need additional space, we believe we will be able to obtain additional space on commercially reasonable terms.